totalbrain/Hello/README.md

 # Animated Text GIF Generator

 A fullstack web application for creating beautiful animated text GIFs with various animation styles.
 This tool allows you to quickly generate, preview, download, and share animated text GIFs for use in presentations, social media, and more.
+Completely hand-coded by the developer, this project showcases advanced JavaScript techniques and modern web development practices.

 ## Features